dmitry-qa-manual/dmitry-qa-manual/README.md

 ## 🎯 Career Goal

-I'm looking for an opportunity to grow as a QA Engineer and contribute to software quality.
+Looking for an opportunity to develop professionally as a QA Engineer and contribute to software quality.

 ## 📫 Contact